turingschool/curriculum/source/projects/feed_engine/feed_engine.markdown

 * 4 - Project wraps/isolates external APIs, tests API interaction without actual connectivity dependencies, provides a tested API, and provides a tested wrapper gem
 * 3 - Project wraps/isolates external APIs, provides an API, and provides an effective wrapper gem, but does not test them effectively
-* 2 - Project has an internal API and gem, but external APIs are scattered across the application
+* 2 - Project has an internal API and gem, but external APIs are scattered across the application *OR* external APIs are consolidated but the internal API isn't built/tested/wrapped
 * 1 - Project does not offer its own API and wrapper gem

 #### B. Background Workers